apiaryio/dredd/docs/hooks.rst

 Using Hook Files
 ----------------

-To use a hook file with Dredd, use the ``--hookfiles`` flag in the command line.
+To use a hook file with Dredd, use the :option:`--hookfiles` flag in the command line.
 You can use this flag multiple times or use a `glob <https://www.npmjs.com/package/glob>`__ expression for loading multiple hook files.
 Dredd executes hook files in alphabetical order.

 Example: